tuttlem/tuttlem.github.io/_posts/2024-12-19-water-droplet-demo.md

         uint16_t offset = xx + (yy << 6) + (yy << 8);  // VGA offset
         uint16_t c = buffer[offset];

-        if ((c + d->e) > 255) {
+        // clamp the pixel colour to 255 if ((c + d->e) > 255) {
           c = 255;
         } else {
           c += d->e;
         }

+        // set the pixel
         buffer[offset] = c;
       }
     }
   }
 }
 {% endhighlight %}

+The colour that is rendered to the buffer is additive.
+We take the current colour at the pixel position, and add to it giving the droplets a sense of collision when they overlap.

 # Simulating Fluid Motion